ssl-hep/ServiceX/docs/user/getting-started.md

 | <https://xaod.servicex.af.uchicago.edu/>        | ATLAS         | xaod   | xAOD files   |
 | <https://uproot-atlas.servicex.af.uchicago.edu/>  | ATLAS         | uproot | Flat ntuples |

+You can view the status of these production servers along with our current development servers by viewing the [Server Status Dashboard](https://dashboard-integration.servicex.ssl-hep.org).

 Visit the instance that meets your needs.
 Click on the _Sign-in_ button in the upper right hand corner.
 You will be asked to authenticate via GlobusAuth and complete a registration form.
 Once this form is submitted, it will be reviewed